Overview

 }

-concurrency sets how many request a single instance may process in parallel.
-By default, a single instance processes multiple requests in parallel.
-We set it to one if we prefer sequential request processing, assuming we also set maxInstances to 1.
+concurrency sets how many requests a single instance processes in parallel.
+By default, an instance processes multiple requests in parallel.
+We set it to 1 for sequential processing, assuming we also set maxInstances to 1.

 minInstances default to 0.
-To avoid cold starts, we can set minInstances to 1 but it costs more as it is warm all the time.
+To avoid cold starts, we can set minInstances to 1 but it costs more because it is kept warm.

 Streaming version